7 Mistakes People Make When Staining their Deck

 If you have a beautiful wooden deck, you understand the maintenance that comes along with it.
 Beautiful decks require a little (or a lot) of TLC to keep them looking their best.
 Most of deck maintenance is not rocket science, but too often results in wasted efforts and wasted materials.
 A great looking deck doesn’t come easily, wait until you are in a patient mood to do it right, and you will love your results.

-Here are common mistakes that can actually ruin an otherwise perfectly good deck.
+Here are common mistakes that RUIN an otherwise perfectly good deck.

 #7-Too lazy to clean

 Use a power sander and it will be done sooner than you think, my favorite sander is like this sander found here, it is cheap and dependable.
 If you have a large deck I would consider buying a belt sander like this one

 The truth is, more is just wasted product.
 Most deck stains are designed as a single-coat system that penetrates the wood.
 Extra coats do nothing except sit on the previously coated surface and then eventually drying, flaking, and peeling away.

 #5-Doing it all in one day.

 If you’re staining your deck properly, you can’t do it in one day.
 After pressure washing (essential step 1), you have to let the deck dry COMPLETELY.
 This usually takes at least a week or so.

 Staining a deck in the middle of the day is a bad idea.
 Not only is it uncomfortable and exhausting to work in the heat of the day, but the paint also dries too quickly and won’t absorb properly into the wood.
 Start early in the morning and quit before noon.

 #3-Staining a new deck.

 New decks act differently than old ones.
 Give new wood at least six months before staining.
 This allows the wood to season and release some moisture.
 Otherwise it won’t accept the stain well.
 On the other hand, older decks will need a through cleaning and sanding.
 I would use a pressure washer for a quick job, if it’s really in bad shape.